 Part of the beauty of the Botanical Energy Collection is the lifecycle of the natural processes that are used to create it.
 One of our biggest goals at Indigowares is to reduce our environmental impact by only creating garments that are friendly to the earth and give back to it.

 The eco printing techniques that this collection highlights use only materials that come from the earth.
 This means they are safe to work with, safe to wear, and safe to put back into the earth once they reach the end of their lifecycle.
 And with the quality of our garments, they should be with you for a long time!

 The use of natural elements to create a print on fabric can be traced back to the Middle Ages, with the creation of herbalism.
 There are even records of botanical printing in pharmacological manuals from Ancient Greece.

 The modern eco printing process was pioneered by India Flint, a globally renowned textile artist from South Australia.
 Her book, Eco Colour : Botanical Dyes for Beautiful Textiles was released in 2008.
 This is an amazing handbook for the eco printing methods that she developed, and was a huge step in making sustainable patternmaking accessible to all.

-There is so much that goes into the process of eco printing: the preparation of the fabric in itself takes a lot of care and attention in order to get the colours to set.
+There a great deal that goes into the process of eco printing: the preparation of the fabric in itself takes time in order to get the colours to set and be colourfast.
 Since there are so many hidden parts of the process, I wanted to share a step-by-step look at everything that goes into creating your one of a kind, naturally dyed garments.